Malligyong-1

 Malligyong-1 (Note: Also transcribed as Manligyeong-1.) is a type of North Korean reconnaissance satellite.
 Designed for imaging surveillance capability of several countries, Malligyong-1 has been launched three times onboard Chollima-1 launch vehicle, the last of which, occurred on 21 November 2023, was successful.

 Description

 Malligyong-1 is North Korea's first spy satellite.
 It is in a sun-synchronous orbit at about 500 km altitude, and will provide a global optical imaging surveillance capability of several countries.
 Malligyong-1 is estimated to be 1.3 m long and have a mass of about 300 kg.

 The resolution of the imaging capability is not generally known, although a maximum resolution of 1 m is suggested.
 According to Daily NK, it is lower than the resolution of Google's satellite imagery.
-Daily NK also stated that the satellite used a Japanese camera, alleged to be not capable of providing meaningful military surveillance data.
-According to South Korean news outlet The Dong-A Ilbo, Malligyong-1 also has South Korean components.
-It is possible that North Korea purchased South Korean electronic devices abroad to acquired these parts, or smuggling it from China.
+They also states that the satellite uses a Japanese camera, alleged to be not capable of providing meaningful military surveillance data.
+South Korean news outlet The Dong-A Ilbo also reveals that Malligyong-1 has South Korean components, with North Korea possibly acquiring South Korean electronic devices in a third country or smuggled them from China.